 9 Spatial modeling of geostatistical data.
 Malaria in The Gambia

-In this chapter we show how to fit a geostatistical model to predict malaria prevalence in The Gambia using the stochastic partial differential equation (SPDE) approach and the R-INLA package (Havard Rue et al. 2021).
-We use data of malaria prevalence in children obtained at 65 villages in The Gambia which are contained in the geoR package (Ribeiro Jr et al. 2020), and high-resolution environmental covariates downloaded with the raster package (Hijmans 2022).
+In this chapter we show how to fit a geostatistical model to predict malaria prevalence in The Gambia using the stochastic partial differential equation (SPDE) approach and the R-INLA package (Havard Rue, Lindgren, and Teixeira Krainski 2024).
+We use data of malaria prevalence in children obtained at 65 villages in The Gambia which are contained in the geoR package (Ribeiro Jr et al. 2024), and high-resolution environmental covariates downloaded with the raster package (Hijmans 2023).
 We show how to create a triangulated mesh that covers The Gambia, the projection matrix and the data stacks to fit the model.
 Then we show how to manipulate the results to obtain the malaria prevalence predictions, and 95% credible intervals denoting uncertainty.
 We also show how to compute exceedance probabilities of prevalence being greater than a given threshold value of interest for policymaking.
-Results are shown by means of interactive maps created with the leaflet package (Cheng, Karambelkar, and Xie 2021).
+Results are shown by means of interactive maps created with the leaflet package (Cheng et al. 2024).

 9.1 Data